FriendsOfSulu/maker-bundle/README.md

 Most of the values have defaults so just hitting enter on most of them works.

 ## Feature List
-Here is a lit of features this maker provides.
+Here is a list of features this maker provides.

 :question: **Generating the List XML Configruation `make:sulu:list`**
 > The basics for this are working.
 This can't generate a configuration for entities with join columns.